ymcui/Chinese-LLaMA-Alpaca-2/README_EN.md

 - Through preliminary experiments, we found that the lengthy system prompt by Llama-2-Chat is not as effective as a simple one
 - We use a very simple system prompt while keeping the Llama-2-Chat template to better adapt to relevant ecosystems

+#### 👮 Human Preference Alignment

+- In the [first generation of the project](https://github.com/ymcui/Chinese-LLaMA-Alpaca), the Chinese Alpaca models completed pre-training and instruction fine-tuning, and gained basic conversational ability
+- Through reinforcement learning from human feedback (RLHF) experiments, we find that the ability of the model to convey correct values can be significantly improved
+- This project introduces the Alpaca-2-RLHF series of models, which are used in the same way as the SFT models

 The following figure depicts all open-sourced models for our projects (including the [first-gen project](https://github.com/ymcui/Chinese-LLaMA-Alpaca)).

 ![](./pics/models.png)